Helicobacter pylori: Microbiology

 Helicobacter pylori is a species of gram-negative bacteria in the Helicobacter genus.

 About half the world's population is infected with H. pylori, but only a few strains are pathogenic.
 H pylori is a helical bacterium having a predominantly helical shape, also often described as having a spiral or S shape.
 Its helical shape is better suited for progressing through the viscous mucosa lining of the stomach, and is maintained by several enzymes in the cell wall's peptidoglycan.
 The bacteria reach the less acidic mucosa by use of their flagella.
 Three strains studied showed a variation in length from 2.8 to 3.3 μm but a fairly constant diameter of 0.55–0.58 μm.
-H. pylori can convert from a helical to an inactive coccoid form that can evade the immune system, and that may possibly become viable, known as viable but nonculturable (VBNC).
+H. pylori can convert from a helical to an inactive coccoid form that can evade the immune system, and that may become viable, known as viable but nonculturable (VBNC).

 Helicobacter pylori is microaerophilic – that is, it requires oxygen, but at lower concentration than in the atmosphere.
 It contains a hydrogenase that can produce energy by oxidizing molecular hydrogen (H_{2}) made by intestinal bacteria.

 H. pylori can be demonstrated in tissue by Gram stain, Giemsa stain, H&E stain, Warthin-Starry silver stain, acridine orange stain, and phase-contrast microscopy.
 It is capable of forming biofilms.
 Biofilms hinder the action of antibiotics and can contribute to treatment failure.

 To successfully colonize its host, H. pylori uses many different virulence factors including oxidase, catalase, and urease.
 Urease is the most abundant protein, its expression representing about 10% of the total protein weight.

 H. pylori possesses five major outer membrane protein families.
 The largest family includes known and putative adhesins.
 The other four families are porins, iron transporters, flagellum-associated proteins, and proteins of unknown function.
 Like other typical gram-negative bacteria, the outer membrane of H. pylori consists of phospholipids and lipopolysaccharide (LPS).
 The O-antigen of LPS may be fucosylated and mimic Lewis blood group antigens found on the gastric epithelium.